Support Us Button Widget

 Chimborazo Playground Community Garden, East Grace and North 31st Streets

-With 30 plots, two children’s gardens, and a butterfly berm, the Chimborazo Playground Community Garden has been growing food for community members for over a decade.
+With 30 plots, two children’s gardens, and a butterfly berm, the Chimborazo Playground Community Garden has established itself as a member of the neighborhood for 10+ years.

 Get involved: Add your name to the waiting list for a plot by contacting the garden steward.